ros2/ros2_documentation/source/Installation/Windows-Development-Setup.rst

 .. note::

    We're using ``--merge-install`` here to avoid a ``PATH`` variable that is too long at the end of the build.
    If you're adapting these instructions to build a smaller workspace then you might be able to use the default behavior which is isolated install, i.e. where each package is installed to a different folder.

 .. note::

-   If you are doing a debug build use ``python_d path\to\colcon_executable`` ``colcon``.
+   If you are doing a debug build use ``python_d path\to\colcon_executable build --cmake-args -DCMAKE_BUILD_TYPE=Debug``.
    See `Extra stuff for debug mode`_ for more info on running Python code in debug builds on Windows.

 Environment setup